ThirdCorner/scaffi-server-core/README.md

 Because of core needing app root, some test stuff is in main directory of project.

 Remember to run 'npm run compile' to push releases

+To Run in test mode: "npm run testrun"